ATNF/askapsdp/README.txt

 usage: rbuild [options] <package_path>

-The CONRAD build command for users/developers.
+The ASKAP build command for users/developers.
 It handles dependencies and performs updates from subversion

 options: